Sparadri/lb_api/README.md

 * should we add profession? sportif, blogger, etc..
 * collection, when live, should update product status to live. and vice versa. product_live and collection_not_live relationship should not be possible.
 * names should all be downcased when persisted in database and then upcased manually?

+## ISSUES
+* in application.rb, autoload_paths was added to load new folder 'services' (services folder was created by me): not sure best pratice...